 There are some hidden places in Iceland, which are like out of this world.
 I visited one of them recently, the mystical Nauthúsagil ravine in South Iceland, which translated to English means Bull Shed Ravine.

 I know that the name sounds a bit strange, but I will explain how this name came about a little further on in my travel-blog.

-Top photo: very happy by the waterfall in Nauthúsagil ;)
+Top photo: a hidden waterfall in Nauthúsagil ravine

 The beginning of the hike into Nauthúsagil

-I visited Nauthúsagil ravine in May when the vegetation was still a bit wilted and yellow, but the rowan was just about to come to life again for the summer.
+I visited the Nauthúsagil ravine for the first time in May when the vegetation was still a bit wilted and yellow, but the rowan was green and lush.